-Lancashire teaching hospitals NHS trust is a hospital therefore we have many students entering the hospital including those from other specialities.
-In accordance with trust please ensure you always have your trust ID you and adhere to our standards for dress and communication.
-You can access these on the intranet or ask any of the team who will be happy help.
+Lancashire teaching hospitals NHS trust is a teaching hospital therefore we have many student s entering the hospital including those from many other specialities.
+In accordance with trust policy please ensure you have your trust ID with you at all times and adhere to our standards for dress and communication.
+You can access these on the intranet or ask any of the team who will be happy to help.